cindistar/feed_tab_app/README.md

-# Feed Tab App for Food Lover
+# Feed Tab App for Food Lovers

 This app is a social media for those ones who loves food and explore restaurants and food spots.
 Its has features such as: recommendation view, toolbar, caption (text) and tags.